United States Olympic & Paralympic Committee

 Additionally, the USOPC oversees the process by which U.S. cities bid to host the Olympic/Paralympic Games, the Youth Olympic Games or the Pan/Parapan American Games, while also playing a supporting role in the bid processes for hosting a myriad of other international competitions.
 Further, the USOPC approves the U.S. trials sites and procedures for the Olympic, Paralympic, Youth Olympic, Pan American and Parapan American Games team selections.

 U.S. Ski & Snowboard has a representative on the USOPC Board of Directors, Bill Marolt.
 Tiger Shaw serves as vice chair of the National Governing Bodies Council and as one of the NGB liaisons to the U.S. Center for SafeSport.
-Additionally, U.S. Ski & Snowboard has a representative to the USOPC's Athletes' Advisory Council; Holly Brooks is the representative for the quad and Torin Koos is the alternate.
+Additionally, U.S. Ski & Snowboard has a representative on the USOPC's Athletes' Advisory Council; Holly Brooks is the representative for the quad and Torin Koos is the alternate.

 USOPC AAC representative